brainlife/docs/docs/tutorial/ezBIDS.md

 ### 4. Subjects and Sessions

 This page allows you to verify or modify the **subject** (and **session**) IDs for your data. ezBIDS provided the correct subject IDs (`01`, `02`) but you may modify them if you like.
-For the puposes of this tutorial though, let's leave them as they are.
+For the purpose of this tutorial though, let's leave them as they are.
 Note that the **session** fields for each subject are left blank.
 A session ID is meant to denote that an individual subject was scanned multiple times.
 This field should thus remain empty unless the individual subject was scanned more than once during separate visits.
 In the case of our data, each subject was scanned only once and thus no session ID should be specified.
 Since ezBIDS specified the correct subject IDs, we can click the "Next" button to proceed.

 ### 5. Series Mapping